In this section

 Mr David Seymour

-David works at both York and Scarborough hospitals as a Consultant in Oral Rehabilitation / Restorative Dentistry.
+David works at York hospital as a Consultant in Oral Rehabilitation / Restorative Dentistry.
 David is a registered specialist in Endodontics, Prosthodontics, Periodontics and Restorative Dentistry.
 Following his undergraduate degree he worked in a variety of hospital and general practice positions before his 5 year specialist training role based at the Leeds Dental Institute.
 During his specialist training David completed a Masters Degree in Restorative Dentistry and was awarded a distinction by the University of Leeds.

 Mr Peter Nixon

-Peter qualified in 1998 and has been a Hospital Consultant and Specialist Dentist for over 10 years.
-Having worked at the Leeds Dental Institute for 19 years, he moved to York Hospital in 2019.
+Peter qualified in 1998 and has been a Hospital Consultant and Specialist Dentist for over 15 years.
+After working at the Leeds Dental Institute for 19 years, he moved to York Hospital in 2019.

-Peter spends half the week at York Hospital and also works part-time in private practice in Leeds and Tadcaster.
+Peter spends half the week at York Hospital and also works part-time for a private practice in Tadcaster.

 Peter is a registered Specialist in endodontics (root fillings), periodontology (gums) and prosthodontics (repair and replacement of teeth).
 He is very experienced in dental implants, providing surgical and restorative treatment from simple to the most complex cases over the last 18 years.
 Peter is an examiner for dentists in implant dentistry for the Royal College of Surgeons.